valohai/docs/source/core-concepts.rst

 You can sort executions by metadata values in the web interface which is useful for e.g. finding training executions with the highest prediction accuracy.

-The latest or last value of each key such as ``accuracy`` is used for the sorting.
+The latest or last value of each key such as ``accuracy`` can be used for the sorting hyperparameter optimization results.

 Tasks
 ~~~~~